IvanGDR/Decommissioning-a-ScyllaDB-Data-Center-Deployed-via-Scylla-Operator-Step-by-Step-Guide/README.md

 Following ScyllaDB Operators series:\
 https://github.com/IvanGDR/Install-Scylla-Operator-in-on-premise-K8s-Cluster-and-deploy-multiDC-cluster \
-It may be required to decommissioned a DC.
+At some point in time, it may be required to decommissioning a DC.

 ### Decommission steps